manishdhakal/ASR-Nepali-using-CNN-BiLSTM-ResNet/README.md

 This repo is a part of the [research](#) project for designing the automatic speech recogntion(ASR) model for Nepali language using ML techniques.

 ## Things to consider before
-- You are free to use this research as refernce and make modifications to continue your own research in Nepali ASR.
+- You are free to use this research as a reference and make modifications to continue your own research in Nepali ASR.
 - The `trainer.py` has been implemented to run on the sampled data for now.
 To replicate the result please replace dataset directory with original [OpenSLR dataset.](https://openslr.org/54)
 - Please remove the (audio, text) pairs that include Devnagari numeric texts like १४२३, ५९२, etc from the dataset because they degrade the performance of dataset.